Article

 Cicero's Ideal State and Ideal Ruler

-It was during this period that Cicero created the most interesting work from the perspective of our topic—"De re publica" (known in Russian as "On the State").
+It was during this period that Cicero created his most interesting work from the perspective of our topic—"De re publica" (known in Russian as "On the State").
 In this treatise, the great orator's political views are most fully revealed.
 The work consists of a series of dialogues between Scipio Aemilianus Africanus and his guests, in which the interlocutors express their opinions on various political issues.
 Scipio cites three "pure" forms of government: democracy, aristocracy, and monarchy, considering none of them ideal, only tolerable.
 Moreover, each form can degenerate: democracy into ochlocracy (mob rule), aristocracy into oligarchy, and monarchy into tyranny.
 This ancient Greek formula is familiar to many from school.
 Interestingly, the outstanding republican Cicero prefers monarchy among the three "pure" forms.
-However, the ideal state is formed through a fourth form that combines the virtues of all three "pure" forms and is devoid of their shortcomings:
+However, the ideal state is formed through a fourth form, combining the virtues of all three "pure" forms and devoid of their shortcomings:

 [Cicero, On the State, I, 45]